Prime-Holding/widget_toolkit/lib/src/lib_item_picker/README.md

 The `showItemPickerBottomSheet` function is a convenience function for displaying an ItemPicker modal sheet with some pre-configured options.
 It requires a `context`, `title`, list of `selectedItems`, function that return a list of generic type `callback`, `service`.
-The package provide even more optional customizations as part of AppItemPickerConfiguration.
+The package provide even more optional customizations as part of ItemPickerConfiguration.
 There you can set some properties like `isMultiSelect`, `isItemSelectionRequired`, `isStatic`, `itemHeight`, `fullScreen`.
 Another optional customization can be applied by using the `itemBuilder`, `separatorBuilder`,`footerBuilder`, 'errorBuilder' or `emptyBuilder`.